jmservera/airsonic-advanced/install/k8s/README.md

 mvn clean package -DskipTests -P docker
 ```

-Or, you can use docker to build the application:
+You can also use docker to build the application:

 ```bash
 docker run -it --rm --workdir /src \